News writer

 The alleged characters

-According to the Sydney Morning Herald, these are the alleged players in the scam.
+According to the Sydney Morning Herald, these are the alleged players in the operation.
 Some of them haven't been identified.

-- Zeljko Ranogajec: Primary financier and betting magnate known as “The Joker” who funded the operation, enabling the group to spend tens of millions on tickets.
+- Zeljko Ranogajec: Primary financier and betting magnate known as “The Joker” who claims to have funded the operation, enabling the group to spend tens of millions on tickets.
 He worked with about 30 associates.

-- David Walsh: A wealthy associate and backer involved in the broader syndicate's betting activities.
+- David Walsh: A wealthy associate and backer reportedly involved in the broader syndicate's betting activities.

-- A Maltese intermediary: Helped connect key members of the international group and facilitate coordination.
+- A Maltese intermediary: Supposedly helped connect key members of the international group and facilitate coordination.

-- On-the-ground teams: Dozens of workers who operated ticket-printing hubs to produce millions of entries within a short window.
-In some unconfirmed reports, this includes child labor.
+- On-the-ground teams: Multiple additional workers are presumed to have operated ticket-printing hubs to produce millions of entries within a short window.

 Was the state lottery involved?